-We are a member of ICAS and in our conduct are subject to its Code of Ethics which can be found at www.icas.org.uk/Ethics.aspx.
-This is available in English.
+We are a member of ICAS and in our conduct are subject to its Code of Ethics which can be found at www.icas.com/ethics/icas-code-of-ethics.
+We will observe and act in accordance with the bye-laws and regulations of ICAS.
+We accept instructions to act for you on this basis.

 Where we become aware of errors made by HM Revenue & Customs you give us authority to correct them.
 We will not be liable for any loss, damage or cost arising from our compliance with statutory or regulatory obligations.